Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 + -DACE_USE_EXTERNAL=0 remember that ACE package we installed earlier?
 Yes this is where the compiler is told to use that If we wanted to install MaNGOS with an EXTERNAL ace package we would need to download the source tar-ball and compile ACE along side of mangos
 + -DCMAKE_INSTALL_PREFIX=/opt/mangos this is our installation directory feel free to change this to any location you want however I prefer to have it here as this is the "optional software directory"
 + -DINCLUDE_BINDINGS_DIR=scripts this is the scripts directory that we cloned before you must have the cloned directory inside of the src/bindings directory
-+ -DPCH=0 Pre-compiled headers option (tends to speed compile up however I dont think pre-compiled headers ship with mangos if any one would like to clarify on that id be happy to add the information)
++ -DPCH=0 Pre-compiled headers option (tends to speed compile up however I don't think pre-compiled headers ship with mangos if any one would like to clarify on that id be happy to add the information)

 I found these next two off another wiki page for architecture optimization options essentially it stream-lines the code for your hardware
 + -DCMAKE_CXX_FLAGS="-O3 -march=native"